edenreich/awesome-infrastructure/README.md

 ## Why is this important ?

-It's important because, if you keep the declaration of the infrastructure simple, Engineers from different backgrounds can collaborate effectivly.
+It's important because if you keep the declaration of the infrastructure simple, Engineers from different backgrounds can collaborate effectivly.
 All of those declaration files, could be reviewed using a pull request.
 By using this approach(also known as GitOps) everything is versioned and changes are predictable.